Perturbative QCD: Conclusions

 where $H(\eps)=\left(\frac{4\pi\mu^2}{-Q^2}\right)^\eps\frac{\Gamma(1+\eps)\Gamma^2(1-\eps)}{\Gamma(1-2\eps)}$ and $\tilde{H}(\eps)=H(\eps)+{\cal O}(\eps^3)$.
 The exact $\eps$-dependence of $H(\eps)=1+{\cal O}(\eps)$ is irrelevant after summing up real and virtual contributions, because the poles in $\eps$ all cancel. \\ This must be the case according to the {\bf KLN theorem} (Kinoshita-Lee-Nauenberg)~\cite{Kinoshita:1962ur,Lee:1964is}.
 It says that

 In our example, we do not have initial-state singularities.
 However, in the final state we can have a massless quark accompanied by a soft gluon, or a collinear quark-gluon pair.
 Such a state cannot be distinguished from just a quark state, and therefore these two configurations are ``degenerate''.
 Only when summing over all the final-state multiplicities contributing to the cross section at a given order in $\als$, the divergences cancel.
 Initial-state radiation is more difficult, because the initial state is typically fixed by the experiment.
 In addition, for hadronic collisions, it is impossible to determine all quark and gluon configurations in the proton, as this is a non-perturbative bound state.
 Therefore, initial-state singularities in hadronic collisions are absorbed in ``bare" parton distribution functions (PDFs) to obtain the PDFs that are determined from data.
+PDFs are introduced in a dedicated chapter in this volume, see also Ref.~\cite{Lorce:2025aqp}.

 Another way of stating the cancellation mechanism of (final state) IR divergences is by looking at the squared amplitude at order $\als$ and considering all cuts of $|{\cal M}|^2$, see Fig.~\ref{fig:cutkosky}.
 This notation makes use of the optical theorem~\cite{Schwartz:2014sze}, the cut propagators denote the on-shell final-state particles.
 Self-energy contributions, which are zero for massless quarks, are not shown.
 The KLN theorem states that {\it the sum of all diagrams resulting from cuts that lead to physical final states is free of IR poles.}